Summer 2024

 19

-The FDA has been evaluating reports of suicidal thoughts or actions in patients treated with GLP-1 inhibitors, but their preliminary evaluation has not found evidence that these medications cause suicidal thoughts or actions.
+The FDA has been evaluating reports of suicidal thoughts or actions in patients treated with GLP-1 agonists, but their preliminary evaluation has not found evidence that these medications cause suicidal thoughts or actions.

 The information provided to the FDA was often limited because those events could have been influenced by other factors, and therefore a clear relationship was not demonstrated.